 2. Cell phones: Each of you should be free to answer the other's phone calls and texts.
 When you are home, set your phone down on a nearby table.
 When it rings or you receive a text, if your spouse is nearby, ask them to get it for you.
 This builds trust also!

-4. Now a word about Facebook: Facebook affairs are notorious.
+4. Facebook and social media: Facebook affairs are notorious.
 When a couple is going through difficult days, the flattery and attention of a "Facebook friend" of the opposite sex can tempt you to say and do what you would never do when your marriage is going smoothly.
-Share user names and passwords.
+Share user names and passwords with your spouse.
 Better yet, if agreeable to you both, have one page together as a couple.

-5. Do you really need IM?
-If you use it to communicate with close friends and family, then keep it only available to those few people.
+5. IM, WhatsApp, Facetime, etc: If you use it to communicate with close friends and family, then keep it only available to those few people.
 When I got married, I uninstalled my messenger software.
 I used it while I was dating and didn't want any old "flames" contacting me after I married.
-We really didn't need to IM! :)
+We really didn't need to IM!

 6. One simple rule to remember: Always imagine your spouse is sitting with you, watching whatever you are doing on your cell phone or computer.
 If you wouldn't want them to see/hear it, don't do it!

-As Joyce Meyer says... the battle is in the mind!
+The battle truly is in the mind!
 Be enlightened and don't make your mind the devil's playground.

 What is more important than your spouse and children?
 Secrets?
 Innocent flirtations?
 Brief moments of excitement?
 Live a life that is above reproach.
 Be guided by God's Word and protect those who are most precious to you.

 I will end with this most relevant passage from 1st Corinthians: